urd00m/website/_posts/2023-09-02-first-post.md

 * Turns out __ doesn't do italics but this _ does :\
 * Still need to add the papers I've read hehe
 * I also need to upgrade my favicon, it's a little basic and I used this [site](https://favicon.io/) to create it.
+* Turns out if the config URL is wrong the theme won't load and the website looks really janky
 * I'm sure there is more somewhere...

 ʘ‿ʘ